Hey There

 Your teen's brain is not broken.
 And neither is your parenting.

 The problem is that the school system was built for a different kind of learner and nobody gave you the map for navigating it with a neurodivergent teen.
-So you're doing what any brilliant parent would do: improvising, researching, worrying, and trying to hold it all together.

 But there's another way.
 When you understand how your teen's brain actually works and how to work with the system rather than against it, it all feels lighter.